 Illustration showing the layout of the stepper motor and camera controller boards.
 These layouts are based around stripboard, and the gaps show where the copper traces must be cut or ground away.
 Note that this is for single-sided stripboard, with through-hole components on one side, soldered to copper traces on the other side.
 Test all trace breaks to ensure no conductivity across them.

-The power supply cable for the LCD has a small board spliced into it which provides a female header for attaching the IR receiver breakout board, as well as a cable (in white above) that connects the IR receiver's output to the Arduino.
+In my layout, the power supply cable for the LCD has a small board spliced into it which provides a female header for attaching the IR receiver breakout board, as well as a cable (in white above) that connects the IR receiver's output to the Arduino.

 Be sure that the IR receiver can "see" (don't put it inside an opaque project box).
 It either needs to be mounted on the outside of your project box (this is what I did) or given an IR-transparent window through which to see.

 IR remotes work by rapidly flashing an IR LED on and off.
 The timing of these flashes encodes a numerical value, with a different value for each button.
 I have only tested a small number of remotes, so other remotes may require tweaks to the code to support them.
 If you get other remotes to work with this project, please post your findings in the comments.
+Ultimately I would like to find a suitable remote that is not only cheap and common, but also easy to emulate using a number of universal remotes.
+The Kenwood RC-P400 is a temporary solution.

 Decoding your own remote is often a matter of measuring the button signals through the IR receiver using the Arduino itself, or an oscilloscope, and trying to figure out the pattern.
 I have written an IR Remote Testing sketch that may help you to do this.
 To use it, attach the IR receiver breakout board's VCC and GND pads to the Arduino's 5V and GND pins respectively.
 Connect the IR receiver's OUT pad to the Arduino's digital pin 2 and digital pin 3.
 Then, upload the IR Remote Testing sketch.
 Run the sketch while your Arduino is connected to your PC.
 Open up the serial monitor with a baud rate set to 115200 and follow the instructions in the serial monitor.
 Good luck!

 One way to put a weak motor to good use is by gearing it down.
 You can do this with gears, or with timing pulleys and belts.
 Put a smaller gear or pulley (fewer teeth) on the motor, and a larger gear or pulley on whatever you want to turn.
 This will increase the motor's effective torque and decrease its step size.
-If the gear on the stepper motor has half the number of teeth as the gear on the focus knob, this will approximately double the torque and exactly halve the step size.
-You can even get stepper motors with built-in gear trains.
+If the gear on the stepper motor has half the number of teeth as the gear on the focus knob, this will approximately double the torque and halve the step size.
+You can also get stepper motors with built-in gearing.

 Download the software below: